-Asia Culture House organized a face to face dialogue with community members in Nangarhar province, on 5th October 2020.
+Asia Culture House organized a dialogue with community members in Nangarhar province, on 5th October 2020.
 This event brought together school teachers, university students, businessmen, women council representatives and community elders to discuss the future and what it holds, what needs to be done now to achieve the future they want, and how the United Nations can be more helpful.
 The discussion revolved around the Covid-19 epidemy.

 The dialogue covered the questions that have been provided by the UN Secretariat.
 We challenged audience to come up with creative ideas to improve our response to and vision of the future.